raymondkiu/fastq-info/README.md

 # fastq_info
 ## Calculate fastq reads, average read length, genome size in bp (fasta) and actual sequencing depth/coverage
-This is a handy yet simple Bash script to generate information for 1 or 2 fastq files (paired-end data)- average reads and read length (if they are trimmed).
+This includes a few handy yet simple Bash scripts to generate information for 1 or 2 fastq files (paired-end Illumina data)- average reads and read length (if they are trimmed).
 Addtionally, script 3 can take in fasta assembly of those fastq files and generate the actual sequencing coverage.
 Script 4 can take in fasta assembly of those fastq files and generate the actual sequencing coverage if read length is known.

 ## Usage
 For fastq_info.sh, it only takes 1 fastq file: